speedy1812/daysinukraine.com/source/blog/2017-04-april-update-2017.html.markdown

 ![Picture of Kelsie's talk](images/class.jpg)

-<p class="caption">Kelsie and Katelin had quite the turnout for their talk!</p>

-Kelsie and Katelin had quite the turnout for their talk!
+> Kelsie and Katelin had quite the turnout for their talk!

 **Web Development**